6. Macro Assembly

 54 END

-The last example illustrates a macro similar to the built in ASCII directive.
-This is:
+The last example illustrates a macro similar to the built in ASCII directive:

 19 MACRO TEXT S,(PART1),(PART2)